 The DBS replaced the CRB in December 2012 to make the process more efficient and simpler.

 The DBS has a new system which, for the first time, enables individuals to apply to have their criminal record check kept up to date, and employers are able to go online to see if the information released is still current and valid.

-The new online service – costing £13 a year to keep your criminal record up to date online – comes into effect from June 17.
+The new online service costs £13 a year to keep your criminal record up to date.
 This means you can take the certificate with you from role to role, within the same workforce, without having to apply for a new one each time.
 We highly recommend this to people who are working on short-term contracts.

 When subscribing to this service, you would only have to seek a new criminal record check if the system tells you something has changed.

 You can’t do a criminal records check on yourself.
 For individuals who are self-employed, getting a DBS check is difficult but not impossible.